Skip to Main Content

 Search Enterprise, the Library catalogue, to find items you might be interested in consulting before you travel - you can do this from the Library homepage, or use the search box below;

-If the materials you would like to view are housed in our Closed Access or Off-Site Store areas, you will need to order them in advance of your visit - please see our website for more information on how to order your items;
+Library members can request items from Closed Access or Store.
+If the materials you would like to view are housed in our Closed Access or Off-Site Store areas, you will need to order them in advance of your visit and wait for confirmation that they are ready for you - please see our website for more information on how to order your items;

 The British Library